What is disruptive innovation?

 But it's also disrupted the advertising market, with an entirely new revenue stream for sponsors and advertisers, shifted the balance in rights and caused startups to overtake traditional TV networks in popularity and income.

 Digital photography - Digital photography is a solid example of disruptive innovation, because not only did it introduce a technology - and whole ecosystem of accessories that grew in popularity because of it (such as memory cards, photo printers etc.), but it also completely shifted the manufacturer market, knocking Kodak, one of the previous market leaders, into oblivion.

 The concept of digital photography was actually developed by Kodak engineer Steve Sasson, but it wasn't popularised by the firm because Kodak wanted to concentrate on film - its bread and butter.
 Unfortunately, other firms jumped onto the idea and it completely revolutionised photography, leaving film a hobbyist technology in many cases, rather than a commercial opportunity.

-Ride-sharing services completely changed the way people navigate a city.
-Whether you agree with the way companies like Uber are run, it's impossible to dispute the disruption they've had on the travel sector.
+Ride-sharing services - this new concept of travel completely changed the way people navigate a city.
+It's impossible to dispute the disruption that companies like Uber have had on the travel sector.

 One of the main difficulties of hailing a taxi, especially on unfamiliar ground, was simply knowing the right phone number to call and getting a good price.
 Uber solved all of this with its ubiquitous, map-driven app that gives travellers everything they could ever want.
 It may not have been popular at first, getting drivers to sign up would have been tricky, but it's showing no signs of falling now it's taken off.

 Communication platforms - Where emails and face to face conversations used to be the norm, services like Slack and Microsoft Teams have transformed the way offices work.